cpbotha/nvpy/README.md

     sn_password = your_simplenote_password

-If you installed this via pip install, you should now be able to start the application app by typing "nvpy".
+If you installed this via pip install, you should now be able to start the application by typing "nvpy".

 Features
 ========